ganlanyuan/tiny-slider/ISSUE_TEMPLATE.md

 - [ ] Question
 - [ ] Bug

-**How can others repruduce the issue?**
+**How can others reproduce the issue?**
-Link or Code example:
+Live link or Code example:

 Tiny-slider version:
-OS:
+OS version:
-Browser:
+Browser version: